subjuan1960/VAC/SMC-VAC Plan.md

 after VAC updated interaction force, include a little force compensation and see if the error can be mitigated.

 -------------------------------------------------------
-derive lyapunov stability from system look at further improving sliding surface how to adaptively tune the force compensator gain
+derive Lyapunov stability from system look at further improving sliding surface how to adaptively tune the force compensator gain

+test